ftctechnh/ftc_app/README.md

 # Release Information
 **************************************************************************************

-Version 3.2 (built on 17.08.02)
+### Version 3.2 (built on 17.08.02)

 This version of the software introduces the "OnBot Java" Development Tool.
-Similar to the FTC Blocks Development Tool, the FTC OnBot Java Development Tool allows a user to create, edit and build op modes dynamically using only a Javascript-enabled web browser.
+Similar to the FTC Blocks Development Tool, the FTC OnBot Java Development Tool allows a user to create, edit and build op modes dynamically using only a web browser, and does NOT need Android Studio.

 The OnBot Java Development Tool is an integrated development environment (IDE) that is served up by the Robot Controller.
-Op modes are created and edited using a Javascript-enabled browser (Google Chromse is recommended).
+Op modes are created and edited using a browser.
 Op modes are saved on the Robot Controller Android device directly.

-The OnBot Java Development Tool provides a Java programming environment that does NOT need Android Studio.

 Changes with version 3.2 include:
  * Enhanced web-based development tools